Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JKt7rPe50mY.md

 ### Transcript

-> hold my phone valheim which is a better game uses unity that's good there you go nothing wrong with nothing wrong with unity no i am not i do not stand i do not stand with unity haters
+> hold my phone valheim which is a better game uses unity that's good there you go nothing wrong with nothing wrong with unity no I am not I do not stand I do not stand with unity haters